Iosif Iser

 Around 1920, Iosif Iser adopted a more luminous range of colours, while softening the textures.
 He continued his "Tatar" themes with his Tătăroaică în albastru ("Tatar Woman in Blue") and Famile de tătari ("Tatar Family").
 He expanded on another series, one that depicted harlequins.

+He traveled extensively in the interwar years: the Dobruja region along the Black Sea, entirely within Romania at that time, now shared roughly equally with Bulgaria; several more years in Paris; at least some time in Berlin where he exhibited at the Secession Exhibition of 1926; and also travels in Spain.
+Despite the wartime persecutions of Romanian Jews, his work was included in a 1943 show "Light and Color", which also featured Gheorghe Petraşcu and Alexandru Ciucurencu.

+He continued to paint in the postwar years, showing in New York City (1948), the Venice Biennale (1954), Moscow and Leningrad (1956), and Vienna (1957).

 In 1955, he was elected a full member of the Romanian Academy.